MUST-Deep-Learning/KnowIt/trainer/trainer_framework.md

 **6. CustomTrainer**

-A custom template that can be edited by a user for more niche applications that are covered by the above states.
+A custom template that can be edited by a user for more niche applications that are not covered by the above states.

 The custom class must inherit attributes and methods from _BaseTrainer_.